tenzir/tenzir/doc/vast.1.md

 This section describes each *command* and its *arguments*.
 The following commands exist:
+    *help*          displays a help message
+    *version*       displays the software version
     *start*         starts a node
     *stop*          stops a node
     *peer*          peers with another node